 Sperry has co-authored five books, three book chapters, and various professional articles.
 In November 2017, he co-authored the book, Cognitive Behavioral Therapy in Counseling Practice, through Routledge Publishing.
 Other books that he has co-authored have included two editions (2012 & 2020) of Case Conceptualization: Mastering this Competency with Ease and Confidence (translated in Turkish in 2016 and Korean in 2015) and Cognitive Behavior Therapy of the DSM-5 Personality Disorders in 2015.
 He co-edited Psychopathology and Psychotherapy: DSM-5 Diagnosis, Case Conceptualization, and Treatment in 2015.

 In addition to publications, he has presented at state, national, and international conferences.
-He has also conducted workshops and lectures in countries around the globe- including Bulgaria, The Bahamas, Canada, China, England, Germany, Ireland, Mexico, Morocco, Romania, Slovakia, South Korea, Turkey, The United Kingdom, and Uruguay.
-He delivered keynote lectures at the North American Society of Adlerian Psychology annual conference in 2020 and at two international psychology conferences in Bratislava, Slovakia in 2015.
+He has also conducted workshops and lectures in countries around the globe- including Brazil, Bulgaria, The Bahamas, Canada, China, England, France, Germany, Japan, Ireland, Mexico, Morocco, Romania, Singapore, Slovakia, South Korea, Turkey, Ukraine, The United Kingdom, and Uruguay.
+He has given keynote lectures in Japan, Slovakia, and The United States.